nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** The `add` command word and `-s` command flag are parsed one after another, in two different classes.
-    * Pros: Better use of abstraction and increases cohesion, where one class only extracts the command word and another class extract the command flag.
+    * Pros: Better use of abstraction and increases cohesion, where one class only extracts the command word and another class extracts the command flag.
-    * Cons: Time taken to execute command may increase as more classes and methods are required to execute the command.
+    * Cons: Time taken to execute the command may increase as more classes and methods are required to execute it.

 * **Alternative 2:** The `add` command word and `-s` command flag are parsed in the same class, by the same method.
-    * Pros: Command can be executed more quickly as only one method is required to parse the command and pass the relevant arguments to `Model#Student()` to create the student object.
+    * Pros: Command can be executed quickly as only one method is required to parse the command.
-    * Cons: Having a single parse method may result in it having multiple responsibilities to parse various parts of a command (command word, command flag and arguments).
+    * Cons: Having a single parse method may result in the method having multiple responsibilities to parse various parts of a command, such as the command word, command flag and arguments.

 ### Delete student feature: `del -s`